netburg/hello-world/README.md

 Design a program that asks users to input numbers between 1 to 100, and print "Good choice" if they did so, otherwise print "Please think for a while"
 ## Answer 2:
 number1=int(input("Please input a number between 1 and 100:"))
 if 1<=number1<=100:

-&nbsp;&nbsp;&nbsp;&nbsp;print("Good choice")
+    print("Good choice")
 else:

-&nbsp; &nbsp; print("Please think for a while")
+    print("Please think for a while")

-# Question 3:
+## Question 3:
-# Design a program: randomize an integer from 1 to 10, and let users guess what it is.
+Design a program: randomize an integer from 1 to 10, and let users guess what it is.
 If users' guess is right, print "Good Luck You!", otherwise print "Oh sorry it's too large/small!", then let users input again and remind users "you have n chances left!".
 Maximum 3 chances.
-# Answer 3A:
+## Answer 3A:
 import random
 temp1 = random.randint(1,10)
 temp2 = int(input("Please input an integer between 1 and 10, you have 3 chances:"))